Drew-Alleman/DataSurgeon/.github/ISSUE_TEMPLATE/bug_report.md

 ## DataSurgeon Bugs

 **Describe the bug** <br>
 A clear and concise description of what the bug is.
 What feature is impacted?
+If the CSV outputting is broken please include an example of what you think it should look like and what was actually written.

 **To Reproduce** <br>
 What command did you execute?
 If possible can you provide the text/file you are feeding into the DataSurgeon?